Student Health and Well-Being

 The HCPSS will, 24 hours prior to any scheduled pesticide application, notify parents/guardians of all students at all grade levels if a pesticide application is deemed necessary in the school that their child attends, as well as staff in any HCPSS facility in which they are assigned.
 Emergency applications of pesticides (primarily in response to large stinging insect nests near student occupied areas) may be made and, per regulation, notices will be sent home within 24 hours of the application.
 Parents of elementary students will receive a paper notice; middle and high school parents/guardians will receive an email notification through the school’s front office.

-Maryland state regulations require that the school system allows parents of middle or high school students to request to be included on a notification list for pesticide applications at their child’s school.
+Maryland state regulations require that the school system allow parents of middle or high school students to request to be included on a notification list for pesticide applications at their child’s school.
 (Note: Because HCPSS sends out notices universally, a request to be included on the middle and high school notification list will not provide additional notification.)

 To be placed on this year’s notification list, or to receive a paper copy instead, parents of middle or high school students must send a request including the parent’s name, address, telephone number, the student’s name, the school attending, and an email address (optional but preferred) to the following address.
 The requests, as well as any questions concerning the IPM program should be sent to: Marcie Hardin, Safety and Regulatory Affairs, Howard County Public School System, 9020 Mendenhall Ct., Columbia, MD 21045 mhardin@hcpss.org ; phone: 410–313–7180